joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/treeview.md

 	    }
 	</script>

-### Value Field Is Removed
+### Value Field

+The value field is removed.
 Depending on your use case, you can either:

 - If the value was used for load on demand, use the **id** field.
 The id will be inferred in the client-side datasource and will be used when making requests for more data.